Adaptive virtual element methods with equilibrated fluxes: Introduction

 \end{remark}

-\begin{remark} As a matter of style, we will employ the following notation in the remainder of the paper.
-We will use a~$\sim$ whenever referring to functions, spaces, etc. associated with the primal formulation.
+\begin{remark} As a matter of style, we shall employ the following notation in the remainder of the paper.
+We shall use a~$\sim$ whenever referring to functions, spaces, etc. associated with the primal formulation.
 No~$\sim$ is employed as for the mixed formulation. \end{remark}